Anti-parity-time symmetry hidden in a damping linear resonator: Optomechanical induced anti- symmetry breaking

-Optomechanical system, that a mechanical resonator coupling to a optical mode through radiation pressure or gradient force~\cite{Aspelmeyer2014RMP}, provides us a ideal platform to observe anti-$\mathcal{PT}$ phase transition via regulating the resonant frequency $\omega_{m}$ of a mechanical resonator based on optical spring effect.
-Specifically, we consider a mechanical resonator quadratically coupled to an optical mode ($A$ and $A^{\dag }$, with frequency $\omega _{c}$) through optomechanical interaction, and the optical mode is driven resonantly by an external field with the strength $\Omega $ and frequency $\omega _{L}=\omega _{c}$.
-In the rotating reference frame with frequency $\omega _{L}$ of the external optical driving field, the system can be described by a Hamiltonian
+In order to observe anti-$\mathcal{PT}$ symmetry breaking in the single mechanical resonators, we propose to regulate the effective frequency of the mechanical resonator by the optical spring effect in this section.
+Optomechanical systems possessing interactions between light and mechanical resonators provide an ideal platform to observe the mechanical anti-$\mathcal{PT}$ symmetry breaking~\cite{Aspelmeyer2014RMP}.
+We consider a mechanical resonator coupled to an optical mode ($A$ and $A^{\dag }$, with frequency $\omega _{c}$) through quadratic optomechanical interaction, and the optical mode is driven resonantly by an external field with strength $\Omega $ and frequency $\omega _{L}=\omega _{c}$.
+In a rotating frame with respect to $\hbar \omega _{L}A^{\dag }A$, the Hamiltonian of the system reads

-where $ 4m \omega_m g A^{\dag }A$ is the spring effect induced by the optical mode with the quadratic optomechanical coupling strength $g$.
+where $ 2 g_0 A^{\dag }A$ is the spring constant induced by the optical mode with the single-photon quadratic optomechanical coupling strength $g_0$.

-The quadratic optomechanical interaction has been demonstrated in various cavity-optomechanical systems, including mechanical resonator (membrane~\cite{ThompsonNat08,Sankey2010NatPh,Karuza2012JOP}, nanosphere~\cite{Fonseca2016PRL,Uros2019PRL,Bullier2021PRR}, cold atoms~\cite{Purdy2010PRL}) trapped in Fabry-Perot cavities, or coupled to whispering-gallery-mode~\cite{Hill2013PHD,Doolin2014PRA,Brawley2016NatCo} or photonic crystal cavities~\cite{Kaviani2015Optica,TaofiqPRX15}.
-Without loss of generality, in calculations, we will take the experimental parameters in a planar silicon photonic crystal optomechanical cavity~\cite{TaofiqPRX15} with quadratic optomechanical coupling strength $g/2\pi=245$ Hz, mechanical resonance frequency $\omega _{m}/2\pi=8.7$ MHz (quality factor $Q_{m} = 10^4$), and optical damping rates $\gamma _{c}/2\pi = 5$ GHz, i.e., the system works in the sideband unresolved regime with $\gamma _{c}\gg \omega _{m}$.
+The quadratic optomechanical interaction has been demonstrated in various cavity-optomechanical systems, including mechanical resonator (membrane~\cite{ThompsonNat08,Sankey2010NatPh,Karuza2012JOP,ShengJT2020PRL}, nanosphere~\cite{Fonseca2016PRL,Uros2019PRL,Bullier2021PRR}, cold atoms~\cite{Purdy2010PRL}) trapped in Fabry-Perot cavities, or coupled to whispering-gallery-mode~\cite{Hill2013PHD,Doolin2014PRA,Brawley2016NatCo} or photonic crystal cavities~\cite{Kaviani2015Optica,TaofiqPRX15}.
+For reality, we take the experimental parameters in our simulations for a planar silicon photonic crystal optomechanical cavity~\cite{TaofiqPRX15} with $g_0 =-6.06 \times 10^{-4}$ $\rm N/m$, $M=3.6$ pg, $\omega _{m}/2\pi=8.7$ MHz, $Q_{m}= 10^4$, and optical damping rate $\gamma _{c}/2\pi = 5$ GHz, i.e., corresponding to the sideband-unresolved regime $\gamma _{c}\gg \omega _{m}$.
+The motions of the mechanical resonator can be measured by a weak probe beam bypass the cavity, and the power spectra of the weak probe beam exhibits the eigenfrequency of the mechanical resonator~\cite{ShengJT2020PRL}.
+But it should be pointed out that the negative frequency can not measured directly.